 Manufacturing

-Large equipment and inductive loads require large surges of power to turn on and operate.
-This results in expensive demand charges that drive utility bills and are difficult to overcome.
+Large motors and inductive loads require significant power surges to start and operate, resulting in expensive demand charges that drive up utility costs.

 -